papicella/snyk-github-workshop/README.md

 * Click on the Repo you forked
 * Once done (about 3 minutes) you should see something similar to this on the main projects page

+TODO:// Pas add viewing some of issues here

+## Step 4 Create a Pull Request

 ![](images/GH-workshop-4.png)

+## Step 5 - Create a GitHub Action adding Snyk SCA and SAST scan

+TODO:// Shilpa

+## Step 6 - Create a Pull Request to trigger a PR check

+TODO:// Shilpa

+## Step 7 - Secrets scanning

+TODO:// Shilpa (I think I want to remove this to be honest)

 ## Congratulations - Workshop Completed!!!